springfuse/springfuse.github.com/documentation/celerio/modification.md

 {% endhighlight %}

-Instead of adding this method in the generated file, where it would be mixed with generated code, Celerio supports a another solution that enables you to extend the generated class of you choice and at the same time preserve the same class name!
+Instead of adding this method in the generated file, where it would be mixed with generated code and potentially overwritten, Celerio supports another solution that enables you to extend the generated class of you choice and at the same time preserve the same class name.

-This technique has two major benefits:
+This technique has three major benefits:

 * No need to modify the existing files (Java, xml, etc.) that reference the Java class that you want to extend.
 * The hand written code is isolated in a separated class, in a separated file, which greatly improves the clarity of your code.
+* The generated files can be overwritten by Celerio to take into account your most recent Database schema changes.

 Best way to understand how it works is to try it:

-Create a new `Account.java` file and save it in the directory:
+Create a new `Account.java` file and save it in the folder:
-`src/main/java/com/example/demo/domain`
+`${baseDir}/src/main/java/com/example/demo/domain`

 > **Note**
 >
-> Note that the new path is almost the same as the old path.
-The only
+> Note that the new Account.java must be in the same package as the old one.

-> difference is that the file is now under `src/main/java` and not
-> `generated-java` .
+At this stage, we have exactly 2 Account classes, which is forbidden by Java.
+Let's continue, you will see how Celerio fixes this.

 Open the newly created `Account.java` file and copy paste the following
 code: